 After you find the right grass, then it’s time to learn how to take care of it.
 Warm-season grass is easier to care for in the summer while cool-season grass is easier in the fall and winter.
 Let’s learn more about that.

-Cool Season Vs. Warm Season Grass
+Cool Season Vs. Warm Season Grass That Grows In Shade

 It is very important to find the right grass for your season and your climate.
 If you’re unsure which climate you live in then you need to buy a thermometer to test your soil temperature.
 This will let you know which grass to get.